 What are the consequences of not activating Windows 10?

 Windows 10 is Microsoft’s safest and most user-friendly OS release yet.
-Unlike previous versions that were updated occasionally, Windows 10 is constantly updated, which helps enhance overall security and user experience.
+Unlike previous versions that were updated occasionally, it is constantly updated, which helps enhance overall security and user experience.

-While it’s true that an unactivated Windows 10 will work just fine, activating the OS will allow you to capitalize on a host of features.
+While it’s true that an unactivated copy will work just fine, activating the OS will allow you to capitalize on a host of features.

 You’ll get frequent security updates, which can go a long way in improving your security, especially if you’re an avid streamer, downloader, or user of internet services.

 Although an unactivated Windows 10 will benefit from basic security updates, the unlicensed systems don’t get updated nearly as much as their activated counterparts.

 Activating Windows 10 allows you to access customization settings and other features like Windows Hello and Focus assist that help to improve your overall experience when browsing or working.

 This means you can access your device faster (Windows Hello) and customize it to suit your personal preferences.